andens/vue-dnd-list/README.md

-The items that are used in the slot must specify the `key` property because they are internally used inside a `transition-group`.

 The `transitionName` property sets the `name` property of the internal `transition-group`.
 Default to `dnd-list`.

 The `listItemClass` property defines a class that is applied to the element that wraps individual list items.
 Defaults to `dnd-list-item`.
 This class is also applied to the helper item.